Speaking of what God did for Adam and Eve

 is become as one of us, to know good and evil: and now lest he put forth his

-hand, and take also of the tree of life, and eat, and live forever: There fore
+hand, and take also of the tree of life, and eat, and live forever: Therefore the Lord God sent him forth from the Garden of

-whence he was taken.
-So he drove out the man; and he placed at the east of the
+Eden, to till the ground from whence he was taken.
+So he drove out the man; and

-turned every way, to keep the way of the tree of life.”
+and a flaming sword which turned every way, to keep the way of the tree of life.”
 God has put limitations on man.
-After all,
+After

-man is of the ground.
+all, man is of the ground.
 Man was taken from the earth and is limited to this

 realm.
 God is in control.
 He decides what man can do and what man cannot do.

 God decides what man can know and what man cannot know.
-“If any man lack wisdom,
+“If any man lack wisdom, let him ask of

-gives, and the Lord takes away that which He has given.
-No wonder that Jesus
+Lord takes away that which He has given.
+No wonder that Jesus told us to pray,

-be done.”
-We are told in
+“Thy will be done.”
+We are told in James

 Notice in Genesis 3:22 that the LORD God